mo644-mc970-2s2020/kahuna-tutorial/README.md

 ## Sending files

-Tha Kahuna cluster has no internet access, meaning that you can not use git to pull your files there.
 You can use `rsync` or `scp` to copy files from your local computer to the cluster.

 For example, you can use the command bellow to send your files: